ros2/ros2_documentation/source/Tutorials/Working-with-multiple-RMW-implementations.rst

 Starting in Beta 2 and above both C++ and Python nodes support an environment variable ``RMW_IMPLEMENTATION``.
 To choose a different RMW implemenation you can set the environment variable ``RMW_IMPLEMENTATION`` to a specific implementation identifier.

-To run the talker demo using the C++ and listener using python with the RMW implementation for connext:
+To run the talker demo using the C++ and listener using Python with the RMW implementation for connext:

 .. tabs::